 Both food and water are major sources of arsenic for Americans.
 It can be found in fruits and vegetables and in rice-based foods.
 Rice plants naturally accumulate arsenic from water and soil and are the dominant source of arsenic in the American diet.
 Certain seaweeds have high arsenic levels, and seafood has an arsenic-based sugar that is believed to be less toxic than the so-called inorganic forms of arsenic that contaminate water sources.

 Arsenic concentrations in U.S. drinking water are highly variable.
 A 2014 study by Margaret Kurzius-Spencer of the University of Arizona found that when drinking water levels of arsenic are above 10 ppb, water is the dominant source of exposure; when levels in water are below 10 ppb, food is the main source of arsenic.

 Because arsenic is in tobacco smoke, smokers have higher exposures and a greater risk of arsenic-related disease.
-People with jobs in mining or metal smelting, semiconductor production, or working with arsenic-treated wood are at higher risk of exposure.
+People with jobs in mining or metal smelting or semiconductor production, or who work with arsenic-treated wood, are at higher risk of exposure.

 Why is arsenic harmful to health?

-The need for a more health protective arsenic standard was shown by studies from the National Cancer Institute and academic researchers.
-A study led by Dalsu Baris, formerly of the National Cancer Institute, found that people drinking water from private wells in the Northeast had elevated risks of bladder cancer even when the estimated arsenic levels were below the legal limit.
+The need for a more health-protective arsenic standard has been shown by studies from the National Cancer Institute and academic researchers.
+A study led by Dalsu Baris, formerly of the National Cancer Institute, found that people drinking water from private wells in the Northeast had elevated risks of bladder cancer, even when the estimated arsenic levels were below the legal limit.